Skip to main content

 Whooping cough

-Whooping cough (pertussis) is a bacterial infection of the lungs and breathing tubes.
-It spreads very easily and can sometimes cause serious problems.
-It's important for babies and children to get vaccinated against it.
+Whooping cough (pertussis) is an infection of the lungs and breathing tubes.
+It spreads very easily and can be serious.
+It's important for babies, children and anyone who's pregnant to get vaccinated against it.

 Check if you or your child has whooping cough